-A group of community-based organisations came together to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.
+A group of community-based organisations join forces to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.

-We were at the 2021 Wanaka A&P Show – 12&13th March – under the banner of ‘OUR PLACE‘ and would like to thank the show and our many sponsors for their support.
+The first collaborative event took place at the 2021 Wanaka A&P Show under the banner of ‘OUR PLACE‘ and was a great success.
+The collective would like to thank the show and our many sponsors for their support.
 We would also like to thank everyone who created, visited and enjoyed our family friendly interactive space for their enthusiasm and energy.
-Watch this space – we will be back for future community events.

 OUR PLACE is supported by several hundred voluntary hours and gifts in-kind from our community.
 If you would like to help at future events, please email firstname.lastname@example.org